-LincRNAs and protein-coding genes sets were provided by Jennifer Tan (Tan et al, 2016, under revision).
-Generally, those sets were obtained by combining ENSEMBL annotations for the human genome (build 70) with a set of lincRNAs annotated de novo using LCL transcriptome data obtained from the ENCODE consortium .
-The list of genes used in all analyses corresponds to genes expressed in the GM12878 human lymphoblastoid cell line.
-LincRNAs were classified based on overlap between their putative promoter region, defined as the 1kb region upstream from the transcription start site and predicted regulatory elements available on ENCODE .
-These regulatory elements are predicted computationally from histone marks by a hidden Markov-model.
-Predicted active promoters and all enhancers were considered.
-The 2 categories of lincRNAs that are used throughout this report are elincRNAs, defined as overlapping enhancers marks but no promoters marks in their putative promoter region (Figure [Genome_browser]A), and other lincRNAs defined as overlapping neither enhancer nor promoters marks in their promoter region (Figure [Genome_browser]B).
+LCL-expressed lincRNAs and protein-coding genes sets were provided by Jennifer Tan.
+Briefly, they include all lincRNAs and protein-coding genes annotated in GENCODE (version 19) and de novo LCL-expressed lincRNAs assembled using RNA sequencing reads from the ENCODE GM12878 cell line (Tan et al 2016, under revision). elincRNAs were classified as lincRNAs whose putative promoter regions, defined as the 1kb region upstream of their transcription start site, overlap predicted enhancers in GM12878 using histone marks (ENCODE REF).LincRNAs whose promoter region overlap predicted promoter regions were excluded from the analysis (Figure 6).

 Expression levels

-Processed median expression data for elincRNAs and protein-coding genes in 4 different cell lines were calculated by Jennifer Tan (Tan et al, 2016, under revision) using RNA sequencing data generated by the ENCODE consortium .
-Specifically, they used the number of reads overlapping exons of lincRNAs and protein-coding genes (GENCODE version 19) to estimate the expression level (RPKM) in each sample.
+Expression levels for elincRNAs and protein-coding genes in 4 different cell lines (GM12878, HUVEC, K562, and NHEK) were estimated by Jennifer Tan using RNA sequencing data generated by the ENCODE consortium (ENCODE REF).
+Specifically, reads that overlap exons of lincRNAs and protein-coding were used to estimate their expression levels (in RPKM).
 Genes with 0 RPKM in at least half of the samples were not considered.

 Conservation and tissue specificity

-The sequence conservation was previously calculated in exons (Tan et al, 2016, under revision) through mammalian and primate evolution using phastCons scores and averaged phastCons score were used as a measure of exonic sequence conservation.
+Sequence conservation of gene exons across mammalian and primate evolution were estimated using phastCons scores , a measure of exonic sequence conservation, by Jennifer Tan.
 Tissue specificity index (τ) was computed following the described procedure in , considering only genes with expression above a cutoff of 0.1 RPKM.

 Chip-seq data

-Chip-seq peaks for CTCF, RAD21 and SMC3 in GM12878 were retrieved from the ENCODE website .
-Cohesin peaks were defined as the union between the peaks of RAD21 and SMC3 subunits.
-The CTCF and cohesin exclusive peaks were obtained by using the intersect and subtract tools from the bedtools suite, removing all peaks that are common to CTCF and cohesin.
+Peaks for CTCF, RAD21 and SMC3 in GM12878 were downloaded from ENCODE ChIP sequencing data .
+Cohesin peaks were defined as the union between the peaks of RAD21 and SMC3.
+The non-overlapping CTCF and cohesin peaks were obtained by excluding peaks common to both CTCF and cohesion binding.

 Enrichment of genetic elements

 All enrichment tests were performed using the genome association tester (GAT) version 1.2.
-This program allows to test if genomic segments of interest are found in a desired set of annotations more often than expected if they were distributed randomly in a workspace.
-All tests using lincRNAs as annotations or segments were performed using the intergenic regions of the human genome as a workspace.
-When testing for enrichment of anchors at boundaries, the whole genome was used as the workspace.
+This tool tests for enrichment of the number of observed overlap between lincRNAs and genomic elements more often than expected if they were distributed randomly.
+The null distribution was obtained by randomly sampling 10,000 times (with replacement) segments of the same length and matching GC content as the tested loci across the intergenic regions of the human genome.
+Enrichment of loop anchors at TAD boundaries was compared to random regions of the same size randomly placed across the whole genome.
+To control for potential confounding variables that correlate with GC content, such as gene density, the genome was divided into segments of 10 Kb and assigned to eight isochore bins in the enrichment analysis.
+The GC content of each bin was as follows: 0-36, 36-38, 38-40, 40-42, 42-44, 44-46, 46-48, 48-100 (REF).
 For all tests, the number of samples was set to 10,000, the number of buckets was consequently adjusted to 270,000 and segments overlap was used as the measure.

 For all enrichment tests, two values are reported in the results section: Fold enrichment and q-value.
-The fold enrichment corresponds to the ratio of observed to average expected number of segments overlapping the given annotation, it is higher than 1 if the segment is enriched compared to random expectation, and lower than 1 if the segment is depleted.
-The q-value corresponds to the p-value once it has been corrected for multiple testing using false discovery rate controlled with the Benjamin-Hochberg procedure.
+Fold enrichment corresponds to the ratio between observed and the median expected number of segment overlaps.
+Fold enrichments above 1 indicate the tested segments are enriched compared to random expectation, where those below 1 represent depletions in observed overlaps.
+The q-values are adjusted p-values using the Benjamin-Hochberg multiple-testing correction.